Putin orders troops to eastern Ukraine after formally recognizing two Moscow-backed separatist regions

 He warned that the West was using Ukraine as a “theater of potential warfare” against Russia.

-Putin threatened Ukrainians responsible for bringing democracy to the country, a statement all the more chilling amid reports that Moscow has compiled a hit list of Ukrainians to be killed or sent to concentration camps following a military occupation.
+Putin threatened those responsible for a 2014 fire in the Ukrainian city of Odessa that resulted in the deaths of pro-Russian activists.
 “We know their names,” he said, “and we will find them and bring them to justice.”

+“The level of threat for our country is becoming greater and greater,” he said.
+“Russia has every right to take countermeasures to enhance our security, and that’s how we plan to act.”

 He finished by announcing a step that he said “should have been done a long time ago” — to decree Donetsk and Luhansk independent states.
 The move breaches a 2015 Minsk peace agreement that was supposed to restore the two separatist regions to Ukraine’s control, but that deal was vaguely worded and never fully implemented.